jp-quant/jp-quant.github.io/_posts/2020-05-04-alpha_intro.md

 >**Alpha** is the **independent returns** of a portfolio with respect to a selected benchmark.

-It is valuable to have high alpha as best as we can, such that statistically, given the definition of alpha, regardless of market's movement, bullish or bearish, even if it crashes, the alpha component of a given portfolio return will not be affected.
+It is valuable to have high alpha as best as we can, such that statistically, given the classic definition of alpha, regardless of market's movement, bullish or bearish, even if it crashes, the alpha component of a given portfolio return will not be affected.
 This is the power of finding alphas in the investing world.

 ---
 ### Modern Portfolio Theory